 Earlier this month, the Bank of Canada (BoC) made news by suggesting that it could potentially lower interest rates below zero, going against a previous announcement in 2009 that the lowest rates could go would be 0.25%.
-In 2015, the BoC has already lowered rates twice, from 1% to 0.5%, so this announcement sets the expectation that the floor for interest rates is lower than we thought before.
+In 2015, the Bank of Canada interest rate has already been lowered twice, from 1% to 0.5%, so this announcement sets the expectation that the floor for interest rates is lower than we thought before.

 This doesn’t necessarily mean we can expect negative rates in the near future.
 But with the Canadian dollar sitting near its lowest level in almost 12 years and two previous rate cuts not quite giving the economy the boost it needed, there’s now at least some possibility of the BoC implementing negative rates.
 And while this move might be unprecedented in Canada, we wouldn’t be the first country to drop rates below zero.
 As a matter of fact, the European Central Bank, which controls lending for the 18-country euro zone, lowered its rate to -0.1% in 2014.